Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### You need to execute inline testing of an Azure DevOps pipeline that uses a Docker deployment model.
 The solution must prevent the results from being published to the pipeline.
 What should you use for the inline testing?

-- [ ] a single stage Dockerfile
+- [ ] Single stage Dockerfile.
-- [ ] an Azure Kubernetes Service (AKS) pod
+- [ ] Azure Kubernetes Service (AKS) pod.
-- [ ] a multi-stage Dockerfile
+- [ ] Multi-stage Dockerfile.
-- [x] a Docker Compose file
+- [x] Docker Compose file.

 ### You have an Azure subscription that contains an Azure Active Directory (Azure AD) tenant.
 You are configuring a build pipeline in Azure Pipelines that will include a task named Task1.
 Task1 will authenticate by using an Azure AD service principal.
 Which three values should you configure for Task1?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

-- [x] the tenant ID
+- [x] Tenant ID.
-- [x] the subscription ID
+- [x] Subscription ID.
-- [ ] the client secret
+- [ ] Client secret.
-- [x] the app ID
+- [x] App ID.
-- [ ] the object ID
+- [ ] Object ID.

-### DRAG DROP You are deploying a new application that uses Azure virtual machines.
+### You are deploying a new application that uses Azure virtual machines.
 You plan to use the Desired State Configuration (DSC) extension on the virtual machines.
 You need to ensure that the virtual machines always have the same Windows feature installed.
 Which three actions should you perform in sequence?
-To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
-Select and Place:

 ![Question 567](images/question567.jpg)